AHFE Tutorials and workshops are popular and attended by

 review the fundamental principles in designing

-dashboards.
+visualization.
 Participants will then practice

-evaluating several example dashboards.
-Following
+evaluating several example.
+Following this, the

-build an effective dashboard according to the
+effective dashboard according to the guidelines

-guidelines and principles taught in the previous
+and principles taught in the previous section.

-section.
-The course will feature presentations,
+The course will feature presentations, small group

-small group activities, and discussions to
+activities, and discussions to enhance learning.

-enhance learning.
-The presentations will examine
+The presentations will examine the following

-the following topics:
+topics:

 • Introduction • Fundamental Principles of

-Visualization • Evaluating Dashboard User
+Data Visualization • Evaluating visualization •

-Interfaces • Building Effective Dashboards
+Building Effective Visualization

-Target Audience Potential beneficiaries of this
+Potential beneficiaries of this course may be: •

-course may be: • People who are involved with
+People who are involved with UI/UX design • People

-with dashboard design • HCI professionals with
+who have some experience with dashboard design •

-working in UX design •
+Researchers already working in UX design

-About the Speaker(s) Dr. Abbas
+About the Speaker(s) Abbas

-at San Jose State University, where he teaches
+professor at San Jose State University,

 Cybersecurity Awareness among College Students and